-Villa Las Estrellas is one of the rare civilian settlements on Antarctica.
-This island is under the jurisdiction of Chile and has all the components of a small town.
-The small island town has a population of around 200 people that decreases even more during the winter months.
+Villa Las Estrellas is one of the rare civilian settlements in Antarctica.
+This island is under the jurisdiction of Chile and has all the components of an average small town.
+The small island town has a population of around 200 people that decreases even more during the winter months when the town looks like a completely abandoned place.
 However, this town isn’t only geographically isolated from the rest of the world.
 Internet access is practically inexistent except for the three computers in the local school.

 16. Funafuti, Tuvalu

 If it wasn’t for affordable air travel, no one would probably visit the capital of this small island nation.
-Funafuti is home to 6,000 residents and is basically a coal filled with palm trees and surrounded by endless roiling sea.
-If you look at the map Tuvalu looks like it’s just floating in the middle of nowhere.
+Funafuti is home to 6,000 residents and is basically a coal-filled with palm trees and surrounded by endless rolling seas.
+If you look at the map, Tuvalu looks like it’s just floating in the middle of nowhere.
 The nearest populated landmass is Fiji, 1,134 kilometers away.
-Fiji is pretty remote itself by the way.
-To get to a major city, would have to fly to either New Zealand or Hawaii.
+And Fiji is pretty remote itself, by the way.
+To get to a major city, you would have to fly to either New Zealand or Hawaii.
 That’s probably the main reason why Funafuti receives only 350 tourists a year: less than one every day!

 13. Longyearbyen, Norway

 The Norwegian town of Longyearbyen is actually closer to the North Pole than it is to Oslo.
 The arctic location makes Longyearbyen super-cold throughout the year.
 And during the winter the town sees long stretches of unbroken darkness.
-To avoid a collapse when the ice beneath them starts melting, All houses in Longyearbyen are built on stilts.
+To avoid collapse when the ice beneath them starts melting, all houses in the city are built on stilts.
 Longyearbyen has 3000 inhabitants and approximately one-third of them are foreigners.